-Then, and now as we close our Black History Month and move into National Women’s History Month, Madam C.J.
-Walker is a woman not only to learn from, but aspire to be.
-She was a go-getter that took risks, which led to her success as the first African American, and woman, to become a self-made millionaire.
+If you haven’t heard of Madam C.J.
+Walker before, prepare to be inspired: She was a noted go-getter who was unafraid of taking risks, which led to her success as the first African American, and woman, to become a self-made millionaire.
 Walker was a woman that believed in the power of community.
 The power in helping others.
 While she was a powerful force on her own, she worked to grow the community around her.
 She gave back to aspiring business women by providing career opportunities and investing in their futures with “beauty culturalists” training programs that helped grow her company.
 Walker used her power and wealth to give back to charitable causes, but also to invest in the future of younger generations through scholarship funds for women at the Tuskegee Institute and donations to National Association for the Advancement of Colored People (NAACP).
-She is one of the first successful women who not only excelled in business but expanded her influence through her philanthropy and commitment to others.
+She is one of the first successful women who not only excelled in business, but expanded her influence through her philanthropy and commitment to others.

-Walker’s initiatives created a theme we mirror today, and can continue to mirror moving forward.
-She saw her position at the forefront of a company as an opportunity to promote success for her employees, as well as inspire those around her.
+Walker saw her position at the forefront of a company as an opportunity to promote success for her employees, as well as to inspire those around her.
 Because of entrepreneurs like Madam C.J.
-Walker, we now have generations of women who recognized gaps in industries and create the things they want and need, despite the barriers they face.
+Walker, we now have generations of women who recognize gaps in industries and create the things they want and need, despite the barriers they face.
 And just like Walker, we will go on to support, invest in and inspire the women around us to change their own lives and our world as a whole.

 Learn more about Madam C.J.
 Walker: